North Texas Mean Green football: Demotion to Division I-AA (FCS), rebound to FBS, and present

 On May 4, 2012, the school held a press conference announcing that it had accepted an invitation to join Conference USA beginning with the 2013–2014 season.
 Florida International University, Louisiana Tech University, the University of North Carolina at Charlotte, and the University of Texas at San Antonio began play in Conference USA in 2013 as well, bringing the conference to 13 members.
-The Mean Green finished 9-4 in their first season in Conference USA.
+The Mean Green finished 9–4 in their first season in Conference USA.
 They competed in the 2014 Heart of Dallas Bowl against the UNLV Rebels in which they won, 36–14.
 It was their first bowl game since 2004 and first win since 2002.

 After the Heart of Dallas Bowl victory, the team saw two declining years; finishing 4–8 in 2014, and a 1–11 record in 2015, which included a 66–7 loss to Portland State, the worst loss by an FBS school to an FCS program in NCAA history.
 After the loss, Dan McCarney was fired.
 In December of that year, North Texas hired the previous offensive coordinator at the University of North Carolina, Seth Littrell, to take over.

-The Mean Green improved by four wins in Littrell's first year at the helm, and despite having a 5-7 record, Academic Progress Rate scores from the previous year allowed the team to compete in the 2016 Heart of Dallas Bowl after there weren't enough 6-6 programs to fill all of the bowl game slots.
+The Mean Green improved by four wins in Littrell's first year at the helm, and despite having a 5–7 record, Academic Progress Rate scores from the previous year allowed the team to compete in the 2016 Heart of Dallas Bowl after there weren't enough 6-6 programs to fill all of the bowl game slots.

 2017 and 2018 proved to be two of the best consecutive seasons the program had seen since the Hayden Fry era.
-In 2017, North Texas finished 9-5, capturing Conference USA's West Division crown.
+In 2017, North Texas finished 9–5, capturing Conference USA's West Division crown.
 North Texas fell to Florida Atlantic in the 2017 Conference USA Football Championship Game, and went on to lose to Troy in the 2017 New Orleans Bowl.
-The 2018 team shot off to a 4-0 start before somewhat faltering down the stretch, finishing the season 9-4 after a loss to Utah State in the 2018 New Mexico Bowl.
+The 2018 team shot off to a 4–0 start before somewhat faltering down the stretch, finishing the season 9–4 after a loss to Utah State in the 2018 New Mexico Bowl.

+Currently, during the 2025 season, the Mean Green are on a historic run under the leadership of Head Coach Eric Morris, with the team sitting at 9-1 as of November, 2025.
+They are currently ranked No. 22 in the AP Poll, the first time ranked since 1959, with their most notable win of handing Navy their first loss of the season 31-17.
+Already receiving a bowl game berth, they are currently a favorite to play in the American Athletic Conference Championship game, where the winner of this game is expected to receive an automatic bid into the NCAA College Football Playoff.

 Conference affiliations

-North Texas has been a member of eight different conferences, and has had three stints as an independent team.
+North Texas has been a member of nine different conferences, and has had three stints as an independent team.